StemVibrations/STEM/docs/tutorials.rst

     # create input files directory, since it might not have been created yet
     os.makedirs(input_files_dir, exist_ok=True)

-The random field generator for the Young modulus
+The random field generator for the Young modulus is set up as follows, using only `y` and 'z' coordinates for the calibration, because the CPTs are all on one line along the z-axis.
+The length scale for the z-axis will be used for the x-axis as well.
+All other settings are identical to earlier examples:

 .. code-block:: python

     cpt_folder = r'/benchmark_tests/test_cpt_conditioning/cpt_data'
+    orientation_x_axis = 75

     elastic_field_generator_cpt = ElasticityFieldsFromCpt(cpt_file_folder = cpt_folder,
                 based_on_midpoint = True,